-Consult with your doctoral chair and the Clinical Coordinator when selecting a site to best match a clinical experience with goals for the internship.
+Consult with your doctoral chair and the Clinical Coordinator when selecting a site to best match a clinical experience with goals for the practicum or internship.

 Grades are Satisfactory (S) or Unsatisfactory (U).
 Students must have a complete set of clinical documentation to receive a grade for their clinical experience.
-Students registering for a split internship must submit a complete set of clinical documentation for each clinical course.
 Students missing paperwork at the end of term will receive a U grade until their file is complete.
-Refer to the

-Practicum and Internship web page for links to clinical documentation and due dates.
+Refer to the Practicum and Internship web page for links to clinical documentation and due dates.